 Our Board Members

-The board members of HITVERAS come from many different backgrounds but have found a common cause that unites them.
+The board members of HITVERAS come from many different backgrounds but have found a common cause that unites them—their love for horses and their compassion for mistreated animals.
 Their ages range from 30 to almost 70, and their vocations are equally as diverse.

 Ande is the founder of Hope In The Valley Equine Rescue & Sanctuary, Inc. She started her human health care career as a paramedic and became a flight RN on LifeWatch air ambulance after she obtained her nursing license.
 She has worked for Wesley Medical Center since 1985 and is currently an RN in the Radiology Department.